michellelclement/meatblog/README.md

 Removal of Delete button from Find Recipe page: I decided to only have the ‘delete recipe’ button within the ‘Edit Recipe’ page rather than the Find a Recipe page also.
 I felt that there were too many buttons on the ‘Find a Recipe’ page and I did not want to confuse users or take away from the main part of the page – viewing the recipes themselves.
 Removing the Delete button from this section made the page much cleaner and improved usability of the page.

-Added image on Find a Recipe page: I decided to add an image to each recipe on the ‘Find a Recipe’ page.
+Added an image on Find a Recipe page: I decided to add an image to each recipe on the ‘Find a Recipe’ page.
 I felt that being a recipe website, the visual cue for each recipe would be important in the section.
 I feel that the overall result is a huge improvement and make the page much more visually appealing, as well as making recipes easier to find.

 Adding form helpers: I decided to add form helper information to the following pages: ‘Sign up’, ‘Add Recipe’ and ‘Edit Recipe.’
 Initially, the helpers were to provide the user-specific instructions on how to upload a recipe to the website so that it would be formatted correctly (each item must be on a new line) and to explain to a user what is expected to upload an image.
 Another reason I decided to add helpers was due to my mentor testing the website and not being able to sign up.
 I decided that I should make it clear what would be accepted as a username, password etc. (A-Z, numbers but not special characters).

 ## Scope
-* Users can find meat based recipes to cook themselves
+* Users can find meat-based recipes to cook themselves
 * Users can sign up to the website
 * User can submit their own recipes to the website
 * Users can edit and delete their recipes from the website